schoeberl/cae-lab/finasgmt/README.md

 ### Starting Point

 It is probably the most fun and rewarding when starting from scratch.
 Pick a programming language of you chose and implement the first instruction.

 However, if you are having troubles to get started we also provide you with a tiny Java program that can execute an `addi` instruction [IsaSim.java](IsaSim.java).

+For the Chisel based implementation your starting point is in src/scala/...
+Import the ```build.sbt``` in IntelliJ as you have done in Digital Electronics 2.

 ## Tasks

 This assignment is organized in three tasks with example code given to you.
 Feel free to write your own test cases, which can also share with your fellow students.
 The tasks are here only to help you to organize your work.
 You do not need to hand in any results when completing a task.